SAP-samples/cloud-extension-html5-sample/mission/custom-idp/AutomaticTrust.md

    ![Assertion Attributes](./images/CustIDP-addAssertion.png)

-15. Click on Add and select the Groups attribute, set the assertion attribute to "Groups" with capital G. Click on save
+15. Click on Add and select the Groups attribute, set the assertion attribute to **Groups** with capital G. Click on save

    ![Set Assertion Group](./images/CustIDP-addGroupAssertion.png)